 The percentage portions of the various fatty substances you will be using is based on the total of soap you wish to produce.
 If you’re planning on making more than one pound of soap, you’ll have to remeasure.

-- You can measure the amount of sodium hydroxide you’ll need for your own homemade soap recipe with the help of a lye calculator.
+- You can measure the amount of sodium hydroxide you’ll need for your DIY soap recipe with the help of a lye calculator.
 This will calculate the exact amount of lye required to convert the specific amount of fats and oils to soap.
-It also provides you with some additional basic soap making instruction.
+It also provides you with some additional basic soap making instructions.
 The lye table (informing you how much lye to use) is divided into excess fat ranges (in percent) your soap will have depending on the amount of lye you use.
 The most common excess fat range for soaps is 5 – 8%.
 Ranges from 9 – 10% will create a softer soap that is gentler on the skin due to the amount of excess fat.

-- Using the lye calculator: Simply enter the amount of each of your homemade soap ingredients (e.g. 2,65 oz. of shea butter) into the ingredients table.
+- Using the lye calculator: Simply enter the amount of each of your ingredients (e.g. 2,65 oz. of shea butter) into the ingredients table.
 The calculator will then provide you with a table including your entered ingredient amounts, their percentage content in the recipe as well as the target percentage and the amount of lye required for each excess fat level of your soap.

 - The amount of water you’ll need to mix the solution is also based on the total amount of soap you wish to produce.
 Here it accounts for one third of the recipe – that is, 7/10 of a cup.